 Ok, ok, they’re not all bad.
 One of my younger students drew this adoring picture of her profe.

 Finding a teaching opportunity in Madrid

 However, from time to time I end up with a class with the under-10 set.
 Summer in Madrid is notoriously slow when it comes to teaching English classes.
 I was hoping to find a job teaching adults, but a job is a job and rent is rent.
 Soon I found what looked like a fine opportunity working with three siblings aged 3 to 11.
-The gig was only a few hours a day and a relatively short commute from my apartment.
-It would allow me to work a bit while still living at home and enjoying free time in the afternoons.
+The gig was only a few hours a day and a short commute from my apartment.
+It would allow me to earn money while enjoying free time in the afternoons.
 How lucky that I snagged a summer job simply playing with kiddos in English!
 How difficult could that be?

 Before I was offered the job, there was a trial run to see how well the kids and I meshed.
-The afternoon went fine, but I was a bit nervous about the youngest daughter.
-The older kids had a high level of English but their smallest sis didn’t speak or understand much English.
+The older kids and I got along wonderfully, but it was hard to interact with the smallest sis.
+She was reluctant to play with our group and cried easily.
+In fact, the youngest daughter’s surly attitude and glowering gaze unsettled me.
 On top of that, I had never taught–nor entertained–a three-year-old before.
 The reservations were there, but I figured everything would be fine.